-Buzzsprout’s name is usually found on lists of top podcast hosts, and is credited for its ease of use.
+Buzzsprout's name is usually found on top podcast hosts' lists and is credited for its ease of use.
 It’s a modern service designed to keep things simple.
-The platform brings exactly what a podcast needs to the table and then some.
+The platform brings exactly what a podcast needs to the table.
 It includes all the good stuff like stats, easy migration and embedded podcast players.

 Their well-designed dashboard makes it easy to upload and publish your episodes.
 On the flip side, you can also schedule shows in advance.
 That way, your listeners are never neglected.
 If you’re the obsessive type about stats, then you’ll love the mobile dashboard which includes the option to manage promotions and keep a close eye on your numbers no matter where you are.

 Just like the platform itself, Buzzsprout offers simplified paid plans.
 There is a free podcast hosting plan that allows for two hours of upload a month, and three paid plans that offer increased storage ranging from three to 12 hours a month.
 The most expensive of those paid plans still only reaches $24 a month.